If you have silver flatware hidden in a drawer somewhere that happens to be tarnished, this super simple trick will get it polished in no time!

 How I Found My Silver Flatware

-What I think I love the most about using silver is how I acquired the pieces I have.
+What I think I love the most about using silver flatware is how I acquired the pieces.

 I have two sets, an 8-place setting and a 13-place setting, and I picked them up at a yard sale and an estate sale for a very reasonable price.
 I believe I paid around $85 for both sets!
 It’s fun to think about the history of the silver I purchased.
 The larger set is from 1921, and the smaller set is from 1950.
 Ohhhhh, the dinner parties these pieces of silver must have been a part of.